Sly-Cloud/Hello-Microverse/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page.
+Feel free to check the issues page https://github.com/Sly-Cloud/Hello-Microverse/issues.

-Show your support
+<h3>Show your support</h3>

 Give a ⭐️ if you like this project!

-Acknowledgments
+<h3>Acknowledgments</h3>

 Hat tip to anyone whose code was used
 Inspiration
 etc